 The Connecticut Education Association (CEA) was formed in 1848 when 80 teachers met in Meriden.
 Their objective: organize teachers for the improvement of the profession and local public schools.

-Today, CEA is headquartered in Hartford with a membership of more than 41,000.
+Today, CEA is headquartered in Hartford and is Connecticut's largest teachers' union.
 CEA members include K-12 teachers in Connecticut public schools as well as retired teachers and college students preparing to become teachers.